Christ Church, Weems.

 Ammon Gresham Dunton, Jr. graduated from Yale University in 1957.
 After serving as an officer in the United States Army (from which he was discharged as a captain), he attended the University of Virginia School of Law, where he was Associate Editor on the Virginia Journal of International Law.
 He thereafter embarked on what would become a five year career at the Wall Street firm of Shearman & Sterling, before returning to his native Lancaster County in 1967 to assist his then ailing father, Ammon G. Dunton, Sr. As it turned out, Ammon, Sr. lived another 33 years, continuing to practice for most of them.

-Mr. Dunton, focuses his practice on business law and administration of trusts and estates.
+Mr. Dunton now focuses his practice on administration of trusts and estates.
 He has been a registered investment advisor for many years and has clients in many states.

 Ammon has led many Virginia businesses, including acting as chairman of Bay Banks of Virginia, chairman of the Bank of Lancaster, chairman of the Northern Neck Insurance Company, president of the Virginia Association of Mutual Insurance Companies, Vice President of the Virginia Chamber of Commerce, and in many other roles.